indifferentengine/DigitalTears/README.md

 * Extension boards [WIP] for Stereo out, MIDI and UI.
 * Basic software environment provided [WIP].
 * Reference design for digital control of analog circuits [WIP].
 To show how to integrate analog effects that are controlled digitally.
+* Software controlled "soft" switching.
+Dry and wet signals can be activated by the MCU.
+* Completely analog dry signal path.

 # Why?